 However, as we all know, the internet is a natural net for capturing user data.
-There are a number of content provider-facing software services that will give you valuable information on your audiences.
+There are several content provider-facing software services that will give you valuable information on your audiences.

 This kind of information is a gold mine for content providers looking to grow their brand and give their people what they want.
 What’s more, it’s much more transparent for internet radio purveyors than for terrestrial radio operators.

-It’ll also help you fine-tune and specifically tailor how you spend your advertising dollars – not to mention help you to better provide results for advertisers using your platform to reach their customers.
+It’ll also help you fine-tune and specifically tailor how you spend your advertising dollars – not to mention help you provide better results for advertisers using your platform to reach their customers.

 How to start a radio station

 Far from being a dusty relic of the past whose time is long gone, radio looks like it’s here for at least the foreseeable future.

 And with the developments and innovations we see on almost a daily basis for internet radio, not to mention the exponential growth in audience reach across all demographics, there’s no reason why internet radio won’t be an integral part of the media landscape for a very long time to come.